openshift-cloud-team/aged-machines-pruner/article.md

     └── NOTES.txt
 ```

-For making adjustments in a more convenient way it might make sense to move out automation script out of the configmap template:
+To make adjustments in a more convenient way, it might make sense to move the automation script out of the ConfigMap template:

 ```
 chart/